Preventing the Development of Chronic Pain: Treating PTSD at Acute Pain Onset

 Detailed Description

 Untreated PTSD appears to be a key risk factor for the transition from acute pain to chronic pain.
 Thus, reducing PTSD symptoms during an acute pain episode may potentially decrease the likelihood of transitioning to chronic pain.
 CPT is an evidence-based trauma-focused cognitive behavioral treatment that is hypothesized to reduce PTSD symptoms via reducing negative trauma-related cognitions about oneself, others, and the world.
 SGB treatment is an injection of a local anesthetic into the stellate ganglion, which is a bundle of nerves located at the base of the neck that is part of the sympathetic nervous system.
 Previous studies suggest that 1-week massed CPT and SGB treatment can both reduce the severity of PTSD symptoms in short periods of time via two distinct psychological and biological mechanisms.
-This 4 year project will test study hypotheses in a sample of 345 individuals with PTSD symptoms who present to the presenting to the Rush University Medical Center ED or Rush's Primary Care and Preventative Medicine group with non-injury based acute pain.
+This 4 year project will test study hypotheses in a sample of 345 individuals with PTSD symptoms who present to the presenting to the Rush University Medical Center ED or Rush's Primary Care and Preventive Medicine group with non-injury based acute pain.
 Participants will be randomly assigned to receive 1-week massed CPT, 2 SGB treatments, or usual care.
-All participants will complete identical self-report and/or clinician administered assessments at baseline (prior to randomization) and on study days 1, 7, 14, 21, 28, 56 (approximately 3 months after the initial ED presentation or Presentation to Preventative Medicine), and 112 (approximately 6 months after ED presentation or presentation to Preventative Medicine).
+All participants will complete identical self-report and/or clinician administered assessments at baseline (prior to randomization) and on study days 1, 7, 14, 21, 28, 56 (approximately 3 months after the initial ED presentation or Presentation to Preventive Medicine), and 112 (approximately 6 months after ED presentation or presentation to Preventive Medicine).